Under My Skin (Avril Lavigne album): Composition and lyrics

 Under My Skin is a departure from the upbeat pop-punk of Lavigne's debut studio album, Let Go, and most of her discography.
-The album has more melodic rock songs and a darker, heavier and more aggressive post-grunge, alternative rock, and nu metal sound, with elements of emo, gothic rock, grunge and pop metal.
+The album has more melodic rock songs and a darker post-grunge, alternative rock, and nu metal sound, with elements of emo, gothic rock, grunge and pop metal.
 Matt Cibula of Music Critic compared the album to Dutch rock band the Gathering and Swedish heavy metal.
+Other reviewers noted similarities with Evanescence, Limp Bizkit and Nickelback.

 Like its predecessor, Under My Skin is heralded as a pop-punk gem from the early 2000s, even if "He Wasn't" is the only song usually classified as such.
 Lyrically, it is also darker than Lavigne's other albums, bar Goodbye Lullaby, with more mature and personal topics to her, such as the passing of her grandfather during her first headlining tour, and her relationship with Sum 41’s Deryck Whibley.
 The album also anticipated the emotional intensity and theatrical aesthetics of emo pop, allowing bands, such as Fall Out Boy and My Chemical Romance, to see mainstream success later in the decade.

 The lead single, "Don't Tell Me", is a grunge song with folk rock verses and a hard rock chorus, reminiscent of Alanis Morissette.
-The lyrics discuss how pressured girls can be, especially in high school, to have sex with men, often after a date, which many female fans related to.
+The lyrics discuss how pressured girls can be, especially in high school, to have sex with men, often after a date.
 The second and most successful single, "My Happy Ending", is seen as a counter to "Sk8er Boi", from Let Go, depicting a relationship that ended badly after a happy beginning.
-"Nobody’s Home" has a darker topic, as the song describes a young girl who ran away from home, living rough, and couldn’t return to her broken family.
+"Nobody's Home" has a darker topic, as the song describes a young girl who ran away from home, living rough, and couldn’t return to her broken family.

-"He Wasn’t" is a pop-punk song never released as a single in the U.S. While continuing the themes of relationships and disappointing exes, it's the most pop-friendly song on the album, and foreshadowed the more radio-friendly sound Lavigne took on her next record, The Best Damn Thing (2007).
-The final track, "Slipped Away", is written in honor of Lavigne's grandfather, who she never got to say goodbye to because of her tour.
+"He Wasn’t" is a pop-punk song which was never released as a single in the U.S. While continuing the themes of relationships and disappointing exes, it is the most radio-friendly song on the album, foreshadowing the direction that Lavigne took on her next record, The Best Damn Thing (2007).
+The closing track, "Slipped Away", is written in honor of Lavigne's grandfather, who she never got to say goodbye to because of her tour.